nrfconnect/sdk-softbank-fota/doc/index.rst

    :local:
    :depth: 2

-SoftBank FOTA library is a binary library that has been developed as an |NCS| add-on.
+The SoftBank FOTA library is a binary library that has been developed as an |NCS| add-on.
 This library periodically checks `nRF Connect for Cloud`_ for modem firmware updates.
 If there is an applicable update, the SoftBank FOTA library downloads and installs it.